haltcase/param.macro/readme.md

 const map2 = it.map(_)
 ```

-_However_, if nested deeper inside a function call, the object placeholder `_` would traverse upward and create a separate function _first_, before being passed the `_` inside the method call itself.
-This creates a unary method call instead of the implicit binary function we wanted, lift or not.
+_However_, if nested deeper inside a function call the object placeholder `_` in
+`map1` above would traverse further upward than an `it` would, and create a separate
+function _first_, before the argument placeholder `_` inside the method call itself.
+This creates an unary method call instead of the implicit binary function we probably
+wanted, `lift` or not.

 The `it` implementation _does_ still create the implicit binary function, even if nested deeper.
 And following their own rules any `_` inside the method call will traverse up to the method call and stop to create a function there, as we wanted.